loda-lang/loda-programs/programs/oeis/list6.md

 * [A328259](http://oeis.org/A328259) ([program](328/A328259.asm)): a(n) = n * sigma_2(n).
 * [A328260](http://oeis.org/A328260) ([program](328/A328260.asm)): a(n) = n * omega(n).
 * [A328263](http://oeis.org/A328263) ([program](328/A328263.asm)): a(n) = number of letters in a(n-1) (in Polish), with a(1) = 1.
+* [A328283](http://oeis.org/A328283) ([program](328/A328283.asm)): The maximum number m such that m white, m black and m red queens can coexist on an n X n chessboard without attacking each other.
 * [A328284](http://oeis.org/A328284) ([program](328/A328284.asm)): An extension of the Jacobsthal numbers: 0, 0, 1, followed by A001045.
 * [A328308](http://oeis.org/A328308) ([program](328/A328308.asm)): a(n) = 1 if k-th arithmetic derivative of n is zero for some k, otherwise 0.
 * [A328309](http://oeis.org/A328309) ([program](328/A328309.asm)): a(n) tells how many numbers there are in range 0..n such that their k-th arithmetic derivative is zero for some k >= 0.